TJohn00/TJohn00/README.md

 - 👋 Hi, I’m @TJohn00
 - 👀 I’m interested in learning languages and challenging myself in projects
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Spring, Ruby on Rails
 - 📫 How to reach me https://www.linkedin.com/in/tbenjohnson/

 <!---